BrooksFlannery/imp/README.md

 # Add ~/bin to your PATH
 echo 'export PATH="$HOME/bin:$PATH"' >> ~/.zshrc
 source ~/.zshrc

+### Customize the agent prompt (optional)

+You can modify the implementation agent behavior by editing `implementation_agent_prompt.txt`.
+For example, to change the git workflow:

+Common customizations:
+- Change the git branch naming pattern
+- Modify commit message format
+- Adjust the git workflow commands
 ```

 ### 2. Format your spec files